simarubhi/usb_uart_bridge/README.md

 ## Goal

-In order to debug and flash custom micro controller boards for future projects, I made a USB to UART bridge with the CP2102N chip.
+In order to debug and flash custom microcontroller boards for future projects, I made a USB to UART bridge with the CP2102N chip.
 Parts are currently in transit and assembly will begin soon!

 ## Schematic